Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter2-philosophy.md

 ### How to do a ticket

 Who manages a project often **doesn't have a lot of time** so you need to give the most possible of useful information (and not ranting).
 Usually *giving some example* or user case helps avoid a shallow reject and will force to read the ticket with an analysis of the details.
-Basically the own vision of the problem or of the feature request is very important to give the context.
+Basically the own vision of the problem or of the feature request is very important to give the context or user case/story.
+Also one ticket should address only a single topic to avoid confusions and lost of information.
 For example, they reply to your ticket after 3 months asking for more details but you remember nothing.
 If you wrote them easy-to-read information then your request will be processed quickly there isn't the need for further exchanges.
 The writing style should be friendly.
 No one wants to read rants, even if constructive ones.
 Also, often issues may be caused by a wrong usage of the product or by something that went unnoticed.
 This is an useful approach for support centers too, behaving in a friendly way will encourage the support reps to act friendly towards you and be more helpful than usual.